MohitGoel92/Microsoft-Excel/README.md

 There are several reasons why one may wish to export their excel worksheet to a text file.
 For instance, if we wanted to move our data into another system such as a database or another file application which may not communicate with Excel.
 In addition, text files have a smaller file size which is useful for email as there is no clutter from Excel such as formulas or formatting.
 A lot of the time databases just require raw data, without any of the Excel influence.

 To do this we have two options, we either select *File* -> *Export* -> Choose file type or *File* -> *Save As* -> Change file type.

+## Excel PivotTables

+A pivot table is a table of grouped values that aggregates the individual items of a more extensive table (such as from a database, spreadsheet, or business intelligence program) within one or more discrete categories.
+This summary might include sums, averages, or other statistics, which the pivot table groups together using a chosen aggregation function applied to the grouped values.

+Pivot tables are a technique in data processing.
+They arrange and rearrange (or "pivot") statistics in order to draw attention to useful information.
+This leads to finding figures and facts quickly making them integral to data analysis.
+This ultimately leads to helping businesses or individuals make educated decisions.

+### Creating a PivotTable

+When creating a pivot table, we are required to select the data on the worksheet.